 Fr.
 Bob Simon, Pastor

 Fr.
 Bob Simon began serving St. Catherine of Siena as pastor in July 2007.
 Ordained a priest of the Diocese of Scranton by Bishop James C. Timlin on June 30, 1990, he is a native of Plains, Pennsylvania.
-The son of Helen Marie Simon and the late Carl J. Simon, he is a graduate of North End Elementary Catholic School and Bishop Hoban High School.
+The son of the late Helen Marie Simon and Carl J. Simon, he is a graduate of North End Elementary Catholic School and Bishop Hoban High School.
 Fr.
 Simon earned his bachelors degree from the University of Scranton.
 Father Simon holds a Master of Divinity degree from Seton Hall University and a Master of Arts in Liturgical Theology from the University of Notre Dame.
 He has recently done additional graduate studies at The Liturgy Institute, Mundelein Seminary, Mundelein, Illinois.
 Father Simon has served as Executive Director of the Office of Parish Ministries of the Diocese of Scranton and the Diocesan Pro-Life Director.
 He is a member of the North Pocono Ministerium and the Presbyteral Council of the Diocese of Scranton.
 He is a 4th Degree member of the Knights of Columbus.
 Prior to coming to St. Catherine’s, Father Simon has served as pastor in the Keyser Valley Section of Scranton, Old Forge, and Susquehanna, Pennsylvania.
 He has served as an Assistant Pastor at St. Peter’s Cathedral, Scranton as well as parishes in Honesdale and Clarks Summit, Pennsylvania.

-Katie Phillips, Coordinator of Youth Ministry
+Katie Phillips, Coordinator of Youth Ministry/Bookkeeping

 I joined St. Catherine’s Ministry team in November 2018.